Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 5% Anterior luxation (partial dislocation of the coccyx forwards when sitting)

 Ordinarily, pain in the coccyx is most commonly caused by falling and landing on the tailbone, or some other action that causes an impact to your lower spine.
-Another common culprit is repetitive activity that can put stress on the tailbone, such as poor seated posture.
+Another common culprit is a repetitive activity that can put stress on the tailbone, such as poor seated posture.
 Women are much more likely to experience coccydynia than men, mainly due to complications during childbirth.
 In some extreme cases, coccyx injury is caused by an infection or the development of a tumor.

 While many of these causes seem separate from running, the truth is that running can worsen cases of tailbone pain as well as impede recovery.
 Since running is a repetitive movement that engages the entire lower body, the recovery process for coccydynia can be extended due to frequent running.
-For this reason, you can consider running to be a potential cause for worsened tailbone pain, as well as a cause for delayed recovery.
+For this reason, you can consider running to be a potential cause of worsened tailbone pain, as well as a cause for delayed recovery.
 Additionally, stress on the coccyx while running can occur in situations where the surface you are running on is uneven, or if the shoes you are wearing fail to provide adequate support.

 List of Causes for Coccyx Injury: